Bragar Eagel & Squire, P.C. Reminds Investors That Class Action Lawsuits Have Been Filed Against Indivior, Crowdstrike, DXC, And Five Below And Encour...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Sept.
-17, 2024 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Indivior PLC (NASDAQ: INDV), CrowdStrike Holdings, Inc. (NASDAQ: CRWD), DXC technology Company (NYSE:DXC), and Five Below, Inc. (NASDAQ: FIVE).
+NEW YORK, Sept.
+21, 2024 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Indivior PLC (NASDAQ: INDV), CrowdStrike Holdings, Inc. (NASDAQ: CRWD), DXC technology Company (NYSE:DXC), and Five Below, Inc. (NASDAQ: FIVE).
 Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 Indivior PLC (NASDAQ: INDV)